Today's History Trivia for August 20

 1944 Graig Nettles American baseball player.
 During a 1974 game the tip of his bat came off exposing an illegal cork center.

-1940 Gary Collins American football wide receiver.
+1940 Gary Collins American football wide receiver and punter (1962-71, Cleveland Browns).
 He scored the first touchdown of Monday Night Football (1970).

 1918 Jacqueline Susann d.
 1974 American actress, author.
 Writings: Valley of the Dolls (1966), selling 17,000,000 copies and becoming the all-time best-selling novel.